osisoft/AVEVA-Adapter-Azure-Event-Hubs-Docs/content/pi-adapter-for-azure-event-hubs-overview/pi-adapter-for-azure-event-hubs-performance-best-practices.md

 ## Data shape

 PI Adapter for Azure Event Hubs assumes a single schema per source Event Hub.
-When a data selection is assigned a particular Event Hub, it is assumed that all messages received from that Event Hub should be processed for the `TimeField` and `ValueField`.
+When a data selection is assigned a particular Event Hub, it is assumed that all messages received from that Event Hub should be processed for the `IndexField` and `ValueField`.

 OSIsoft recommends using larger messages rather than smaller messages for the same amount of data to achieve optimal performance.